University of Wisconsin–Green Bay

-The University of Wisconsin–Green Bay (UW-Green Bay, UWGB, or Green Bay) is a public university in Green Bay, Wisconsin, with regional campuses in Marinette, Manitowoc, and Sheboygan.
+The University of Wisconsin–Green Bay (UW–Green Bay, UWGB, or Green Bay) is a public university in Green Bay, Wisconsin, United States.
 Founded in 1965, it is part of the University of Wisconsin System.
-As of Fall 2020, student enrollment was approximately 8970, including 8531 undergraduate students.
+As of fall 2024, student enrollment had risen to 11,188, making the school the fastest growing university in Wisconsin.

-Since its founding, the school had an environmental sustainability emphasis (nicknamed "Eco U" in 1971 by Newsweek), and offers associate, bachelor's, master's degree programs, as well as a doctoral program, First Nations Ed.D.
-The university's mascot is the Phoenix.
+Since its founding, the school has had an environmental sustainability emphasis; it was nicknamed "Eco U" in 1971 by Newsweek.
+It offers associate, bachelor's, and master's degree programs, as well as a doctoral program, First Nations Ed.D.
+The university had regional campuses in Marinette, Manitowoc, and Sheboygan, Wisconsin.
+The university's mascot is the phoenix.

 History

-By 1958, the University of Wisconsin-Extension's Green Bay center had grown to 500 students, the second-largest of UW-Extension's eight freshman-sophomore centers.
+By 1958, the University of Wisconsin–Extension's Green Bay center had grown to 500 students, the second-largest of UW–Extension's eight freshman-sophomore centers.
 It grew to become the largest by 1965.
 Demand soon grew for a full-fledged four-year campus serving northeastern Wisconsin.
 In 1963, the Coordinating Committee for Higher Education unanimously recommended building a new university in the Fox Valley.
-Governor Warren Knowles, who was somewhat cool to the idea, proposed that the freshman-sophomore campuses in Green Bay and Kenosha be expanded to four-year institutions (the Kenosha institution eventually became the University of Wisconsin-Parkside).
+Governor Warren Knowles, who was somewhat cool to the idea, proposed that the freshman-sophomore campuses in Green Bay and Kenosha be expanded to four-year institutions (the Kenosha institution eventually became the University of Wisconsin–Parkside).
 The bill was signed into law on September 2, 1965.

 UW–Green Bay officially came into being in the fall of 1968, with the first classes being held at the Deckner Center (now Anne Sullivan Elementary School), home of the former Green Bay extension center.
 It moved to its current location in the fall of 1969.

-In 2018, as part of a UW System restructuring that merged 13 two-year schools with seven four year schools, UW-Green Bay took responsibility for the former UW-Marinette, UW-Sheboygan, and UW-Manitowoc branches, turning them into University of Wisconsin—Green Bay Marinette, Sheboygan, and Manitowoc campuses.
+In 2018, as part of a UW System restructuring that merged 13 two-year schools with seven four year schools, UW–Green Bay took responsibility for the former UW–Marinette, UW–Sheboygan, and UW–Manitowoc branches, turning them into University of Wisconsin–Green Bay Marinette, Sheboygan, and Manitowoc campuses.
+In January 2024, Chancellor Alexander announced that the Marinette campus would move all instruction online.